 As an undergraduate, you can show that you fit this description by excelling academically and by participating in well-chosen extracurricular activities.
 Many students continue one or more of the activities they enjoyed in high school—music, sports, art, or service, for example.
 You also may want to explore new activities among the nearly 500 student organizations at Iowa.
 Volunteer work in a health environment and research expertise in a major field can be valuable in helping you determine whether a health care career is right for you.

 Requirements for undergraduate admission to the university vary depending on your area of study.
-Review our Areas of Study to see the requirements associated with the major you seek.
+See our Areas of Study for specific requirements associated with the major you seek.

 Admission to the MD Program